zstenger93/scop/README.md

 ## Object Files

 Object files (.obj) are commonly used to store 3D model information.
 The structure of these files can vary, allowing different layouts for vertex data.
-Faces, which define triangles or squares, can be represented in multiple ways, such as:
+Faces, which define triangles or squares, can be represented in multiple ways, eg:

 ```
 f 4 9 7 1